4 HVAC New Year’s Resolutions to Make This Year

 When you think about poor air quality, your mind probably jumps to the smog and pollution found outdoors in big cities.
 However, the quality of the air you breathe indoors could be significantly worse.
 That’s because we’re constantly breathing air that’s moving through the HVAC system up to several times a day.
 If you have particles trapped in your ducts or dirt and debris in your home, you may notice allergic symptoms like congestion, sore throats, headaches and eye irritation.
 These can all indicate a need to improve the indoor air quality.

 Changing your HVAC filter regularly is a good first step, but you may need to do more.
-A professional duct cleaning service will remove any trapped particles that have settled in your ducts.
-You may also want to think about installing an air purifier that removes contaminants from the air, leaving it clean and healthy for your family to breathe.
+Think about installing an air purifier that removes contaminants from the air, leaving it clean and healthy for your family to breathe.
 This IAQ device contains a filter with a higher MERV (minimum efficiency reporting value) rating.
 It can trap smaller particles, reducing the contaminants in the air.
 As a result, those with health problems will feel better.

 Program the Thermostat